 CT scan.
 This test uses X-rays and computer technology to make detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 Arthroscopy.
 This is a minimally-invasive procedure used for conditions of a joint.
 It uses a small, lighted, optic tube (arthroscope).
 The tube is inserted into the joint through a small incision in the joint.
 Images of the inside of the joint are projected onto a screen.
-It is used to evaluate changes in the joint to detect bone diseases, arthritis, cartilage tears, ligament tears, and tumors.
+It is used to evaluate changes in the joint to find bone diseases, arthritis, cartilage tears, ligament tears, and tumors.
 It can also determine the cause of bone pain and inflammation.

 Radionuclide bone scan.
 This imaging test uses a very small amount of radioactive material.
-It is injected into the person's bloodstream to be detected by a scanner.
+It is injected into the person's bloodstream to be found by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.